napalm23zero/template-java-17-spring-oracle/docs/THEORY.md

 ### Adapters Layer

 - **Controller:** The `UserController` class handles HTTP requests and maps them to the appropriate use cases.
 It serves as an interface adapter that translates user actions into application actions.
-- **Exception:** The `UserNotFoundException` class is used to handle specific exceptions related to user operations.
+- **Exception:** The `GlobalExceptionHandler`, `ApiException`, and `NotFoundException` classes handle specific exceptions related to various operations.

 ### Application Layer

-- **DTO (Data Transfer Object):** Classes like `UserRequestDTO` and `UserResponseDTO` are used to transfer data between the layers.
+- **DTO (Data Transfer Object):** Classes like `UserRequestDTO`, `UserResponseDTO`, and `UserFilterDTO` are used to transfer data between the layers.
 They ensure that the internal domain models are not exposed to the external world.
-- **Mapper:** The `UserMapper` class is responsible for mapping between domain models and DTOs, facilitating data transformation and ensuring separation of concerns.
+- **Mapper:** The `UserMapper` and `_GenericMapper` classes are responsible for mapping between domain models and DTOs, facilitating data transformation and ensuring separation of concerns.
-- **Use Case:** The use cases (`CreateUserUseCase`, `DeleteUserUseCase`, `GetUserUseCase`, `UpdateUserUseCase`) encapsulate the business logic and application-specific rules.
+- **Use Case:** The use cases (`CreateUserUseCase`, `DeleteUserUseCase`, `GetUserUseCase`, `UpdateUserUseCase`, `FindUserUseCase`) encapsulate the business logic and application-specific rules.
 They orchestrate the execution of business rules without being influenced by the delivery mechanism.

 ### Domain Layer

 - **Entity:** Classes like `GenericEntity` and `User` represent the core business entities of the application.
 They are the most stable and central part of the application.
 - **Repository:** The `UserRepository` interface defines the contract for data access, ensuring that the domain layer is not dependent on the data access layer's implementation details.
+- **Specification:** Classes like `_GenericSpecification` and `UserSpecification` are used for defining criteria for querying the data.

 ### Infrastructure Layer